favourgovernor/Collaboratorproject/README.md

-This is a colaborator project
+This is a collaborator project.